-After being introduced to our personal waiter for the night and shown our seats, we were free to wander the grounds.
-We could visit the open bar or one of the stations that are setup with hula dancing, photo booths and souvenirs, all while a live band plays tropical sounds in the background.
+After being introduced to our waiter for the night and shown our seats, we were free to wander the grounds.
+We could visit the open bar or one of the stations that are set up with hula dancing, photo booths, and souvenirs, all while a live band plays tropical sounds in the background.

 The experience continued when we witnessed the unearthing of the roasted pigs from the earth oven or ‘imu’.

 These ovens are built by digging a hole in the ground and adding wood, where a fire is built.
 Many lava stones are then added to the fire to be heated up until they are close to red in color.
 At this point, the excess wood is removed, the rocks are leveled and banana stumps are put over the rocks to trap the heat.

 The pigs are then placed on the banana stumps after being wrapped in large ti leaves and then covered with earth and left to slow roast over the coals for five to six hours before being unearthed.
 This amazing tradition will become the centerpiece of your luau meal.